mbchang/dynamics/README.md

 ```

 #### Acknowledgements
 We thank Tejas Kulkarni for insightful discussions and guidance.
-We thank Ilker Yidirim, Erin Reynolds, Feras Saad, Andreas Stuhlm"{u}ller, Adam Lerer, Chelsea Finn, Jiajun Wu, and the anonymous reviewers for valuable feedback.
+We thank Ilker Yidirim, Erin Reynolds, Feras Saad, Andreas Stuhlm&uumlller, Adam Lerer, Chelsea Finn, Jiajun Wu, and the anonymous reviewers for valuable feedback.
 We thank Liam Brummit, Kevin Kwok, and Guillermo Webster for help with [matter-js](http://brm.io/matter-js/).
 M. Chang was graciously supported by MIT’s SuperUROP and UROP programs.